 Each of our members is responsible for creating and strengthening the relationships with our clients.
-Building relationships goes beyond the project work we are doing with clients at any one time and calls for us to understand the key aspects of their business, anticipate their needs and offer solutions they will value.
+Building relationships goes beyond the project work we are doing with clients at any one time and calls for us to understand their business, anticipate their needs, and offer solutions they value.

-Arup Group Board and the Board engagement - The Arup Group Board and the Board engage with our clients by directly engaging on projects, sponsoring client relationships, and acting as convener and member in leading market organisations (such as the World Economic Forum).
+Arup Group Board and the Board engagement - The Arup Group Board and the Board sponsor client relationships and act as a member and convener in partnerships and leading market organisations - for example, World Economic Forum.
+The Arup Managed Clients programme is designed to shape our sustained investment in driving higher value relationships and becoming our clients' consultant of choice.
 The programme's objectives are to deliver exceptional client experiences to develop a client-first mindset, and to be curious, generous and open in conversation with our clients and each other as One Arup.
-This will allow us to shape opportunities to suit our strengths, deliver value for our clients, and realise more sustainable outcomes.
+This allows us to shape opportunities to suit our strengths, deliver value for our clients, and realise more sustainable outcomes.

 The directors of the Company are a direct part of the engagement by way of their roles in the Arup Group.
-In addition, management reporting to the Company's Board meetings contains relevant information on projects and contracts.
+In addition, management reporting to the Company's Board meetings contains relevant information on key matters.
 This reporting enables the Board to perform their duties as directors.

-The UKIMEA Client Team works with the regional leadership to strengthen the governance of our client relationship management and better meet client needs.
+The United Kingdom, India, Middle East and Africa ("UKIMEA") Client Team works with the regional leadership to strengthen the governance of our client relationship management and better meet client needs.
 This includes updating our client relationship funding processes, ensuring our investment in client relationships match our strategy, and connecting client engagement activity to our purpose.
 This has contributed to improving the overall client experience.
-This process has also created better insights into our key clients and priorities, and created data to track investment against financial progress with these clients.
+This process has also created better insights into our key clients and priorities and created data to track investment against financial progress with these clients.

-Priorities for 2023/2024 - To focus our investment in clients that match Arup Group's purpose and strategy, enabling us to become a leader in sustainable development.
+Priorities for 2024/2025 - This year, our Portfolio Leaders and Region Chairs have assumed a stronger role in shaping the direction of the programme to focus our investment in clients that match Arup's purpose and strategy, emphasising growth in the markets in which we can have the greatest impact with our clients.
 This means ensuring we are working with clients that will work with us to shape a better world.
-We aim to understand how we should connect with clients based on their commitments to sustainable development, ensure we have a client mix that matches our business growth, work to clear client engagement plans that both accelerate the achievement of sustainable development commitments and deliver better business and community outcomes, and bring teams to our clients that can deliver on the full potential of our collaboration.
+We aim to understand how we should connect with clients to deliver shared value, ensure we have a client mix that can sustain our business growth and ability to influence in key markets, work to clear client engagement plans that accelerate the achievement of sustainable development commitments and deliver better business and community outcomes, and bring teams to our clients that can deliver on the full potential of our collaboration.

 Link to strategy - Each of our client relationships is informed by and linked to the Arup Group strategy through our integrated and annual business planning processes.
-The Client Relationship Programme is a key enabler for our strategy and purpose, as a client centric approach will increase both the value we bring to our clients and our ability to deliver better and more sustainable outcomes for them and for society.
+The Arup Managed Client Programme is a key enabler for our strategy and purpose, as a client centric approach will increase both the value we bring to our clients and our ability to deliver better and more sustainable outcomes for them and for society.